Wellington After-Care Association

 From these beginnings After-Care changed periodically over the years in its service provision.
 More and more adults attended and more and more people with a wide range of disabilities found their way to the centre.

 After-Care became a place to go when there was nowhere else and it consequently became difficult to cater for such a huge range of different needs.

 In 1992, the organisation began to offer a range of living skills programmes and other learning opportunities, as well as continuing with a range of hand crafts.
 The focus then moved towards people learning or re-learning skills and equipping people to participate in the wider community.

 In 1994 Wellington After-Care addressed issues arising from trying to provide needs based programmes for people with intellectual disabilities as well as people with psychiatric disabilities.
 The planning towards providing separate services for Mental Health Consumers began, which was timely in terms of the de-institutionalisation process of Porirua Hospital and the move to Community Based Care.

-Ace House continues as a Learning Centre for Adults with Intellectual Disabilities and houses ACEmployment, our Supported Employment Service.
+Ace House continues as a community service for Adults with Intellectual Disabilities focusing on social skills, life-skills and supporting people to participate in their community.

-From small beginnings, Wellington After-Care Association now provides five services for adults with disabilities in the greater Wellington area.
+From small beginnings, Wellington After-Care Association now provides three services for adults with disabilities in the greater Wellington area.